saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 ## Section 4: Conclusion

-In conclusion, our project’s goal was to understand what factors contribute to an app’s success as measured by the average rating given for an application.
+At the beginning of our investigation, we wanted to find out which factors contributed to an application’s success, as measured by their mean rating.
 We hypothesized that Category, Price, Installs, and Content Rating would be the predictor variables that would most affect a given app’s mean rating.
-After conducting multiple regression analysis, we found that the categories and size variables are vital to the outcome of the mean ratings for an application.
-This is pretty different from our hypothesized outcome, we had not anticipated size being a significant predictor.
+After conducting multiple regression analysis and backwards selection, we found that the categories and size variables are vital to the outcome of the mean ratings for an application.
+This is pretty different from our hypothesized outcome, as we had not anticipated size being a significant predictor.

+The answer to our research question therefore is that the most significant factors in an application’s success are `category` and `size`.

 This information can be useful to app developers, users, and application stores in how to view, change, and utilize applications to ensure their